 Ranking blog posts that express opinions regarding a given topic should serve a critical function in helping users.
-We explored three types of opinion retrieval methods in the framework of probabilistic language models.
-The first method combines topic-relevance model and opinion-relevance model that captures topic dependence of the opinion expressions.
-The second method makes use of probability that any of opinion-bearing words appear in each target document as document prior probability in query-likelihood model.
-The third method makes use of probability that any of adjectives or adverbs appear in each target document as document prior probability, assuming opinionated documents tend to contain more adjectives or adverbs than other documents.
+We explored a couple of methods for opinion retrieval in the framework of probabilistic language models.
+The first method combines topic-relevance model and opinion-relevance model, at document level, that captures topic dependence of the opinion expressions.
+The second method combines the aforementioned topic-opinion relevance models at sentence level, and accumulates the negative cross entropy between the combined relevance models and each sentence model to obtain a document-level score.
+This paper reports the overview of our methods and the evaluation results on the Opinion Retrieval Task at the TREC 2007 Blog Track.